JoseMolina2/Next-Website/README.md

-# Next-Website Responsive landing web page for a site.
+# Next-Website Responsive
+Landing web page for a site.
 No need of installation just need to run index.html.